neefrehman/make-matrix/README.md

 ## Features

--   🛸 Easily create multi-dimensional arrays, with as many dimensions as are needed
+-   🛸 Easily create multi-dimensional arrays, with as many dimensions as needed
 -   🎛 Define exact dimensions to create an array of specified size
 -   🔢 Initialise every point in the array to a custom initial value
 -   📜 Comes with [TypeScript](https://www.typescriptlang.org) definitions and type-safe returns